-Our business affairs are managed under the direction of our board of directors, which is currently composed of seven members.
-Six of our directors are independent within the meaning of the listing rules of The NASDAQ Stock Market (NASDAQ).
+Our business affairs are managed under the direction of our board of directors, which is currently composed of eight members.
+However, as of the Annual Meeting, the size of our Board of Directors will decrease to seven directors.
+All of our directors, other than Dr. Brady, are independent within the meaning of the listing rules of The NASDAQ Stock Market (NASDAQ).
 Our board of directors is divided into three classes with staggered three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.